Joel-Singh/Joels-GED-Curriculum/teaching-plan.md

 Friday - RLA (Likely with read theory)

 # Week 3
+## Friday: RLA
+First 25 minutes is guided reading, discussion, learning new words, etc from the book.
+And then another 25 minutes on ReadTheory.

 ## Wednesday: Social Studies

 Review hw at the start of class